Praz18/portfolio/README.md

 Logan (Praz18)

 ## Credits
-Credits to Eric Pogue for Template
+Credits to Eric Pogue for Template.
+Credits to GitHub and GitPages for hosting the site.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.